inspark/inspark-docker/README.md

 ---

 ## Emulation of controller performance
-A controller emulator is needed if you want to test and visually see the operation of the system by testing its functionality, without equipment.
+A controller emulator is needed if you want to test and visually see the capability of the controller, without equipment itself.
 In the **Inspark-docker** directory there is the emulator script, called **controller-emulator.sh**

 This script can be launched using the following command: